Black Hills National Forest getting 350 more acres

 CUSTER, S.D.
 (AP) — The U.S. Forest Service has purchased an additional 350 acres for the Black Hills National Forest for preservation of wildlife habitat and protection of at-risk watersheds and impaired streams.

-The Forest Service announced the purchase Wednesday from the Trust for Public Land, the Rapid City Journal reported.
-The land, which was owned by the Myrle G. Case Trust, care of Wells Fargo Bank, was bought with money from the Land and Water Conservation Fund.
+The Rapid City Journal reports the Forest Service announced the purchase Wednesday from the Trust for Public Land.
+The land was owned by the Myrle G. Case Trust, care of Wells Fargo Bank.
+It was bought with money from the Land and Water Conservation Fund.

 Black Hills National Forest has about 1.2 million acres.

-In addition to preserving wildlife habitat and protecting watersheds and streams, officials said the land will also be used to provide more recreational opportunities for the public.
+In addition to preserving wildlife habitat and protecting watersheds and streams, officials say the land will also be used to provide more recreational opportunities for the public.

-The Rapid City Journal reports the parcels are in an impaired watershed area called Spring Creek, and that Forest Service officials will work on improving an impaired stream — Tenderfoot Creek.
-The creek has 3.6 miles that flow within the parcels.
-It's all part of collaboration among municipal, state and federal agencies to bring Spring Creek in compliance with state water-quality standards, Forest Service officials said.

-The purchase of the 350 acres is also part of the Revised 1997 Black Hills National Forest Land and Resource Management Plan, Phase II Amendment.
-It states: "In cooperation with other landowners, strive for improved landownership and access that benefit both public and private landowners."

 Information from: Rapid City Journal, http://www.rapidcityjournal.com